git-davi/avalon-bot/README.md

    - Go to [Discord Developer Portal](https://discord.com/developers/applications)
    - Create a new application and bot
    - Copy the bot token
+   - On the "Bot" page, enable the **Server Members Intent** under "Privileged Gateway Intents".
    - Enable the following bot permissions:
      - Send Messages
      - Use Slash Commands